 Lipid-lowering effect of the methanolic leaf extract of Anisopus mannii in hyperlipidemic albino rats.

 Administration of 50 mg/kg of methanolic leaf extract fractions of Anisopus mannii significantly improved lipid profiles in high-fat diet-fed rats (p < 0.05).
-Fraction F2 showed the strongest effect, reducing total cholesterol, triglycerides, and LDL to 46.5 ± 1.6, 72.3 ± 1.1, and 26.2 ± 3.0 mg/dl, respectively, while increasing HDL to 46.8 ± 0.1 mg/dl.
+Fraction F2 showed the strongest effect, reducing total cholesterol, triglycerides, and LDL From?? to 46.5 ± 1.6, 72.3 ± 1.1, and 26.2 ± 3.0 mg/dl, respectively, while increasing HDL to 46.8 ± 0.1 mg/dl from ??

 Other fractions (F1, F3, F4) also improved lipid parameters, though to a lesser extent.
 The performance of Fraction F2 was comparable to Atorvastatin, underscoring its potential as a natural antihyperlipidemic agent.